woojinrichardson/middrides/README.md

 # Midd Rides

-Midd Rides is an app for the [Midd Rides](http://www.middlebury.edu/offices/health/publicsafety/services-we-offer/MiddRides) evening transportation service at Middlebury College.
+[Midd Rides](https://react-firebase-authentic-81054.firebaseapp.com/) is an app for the Midd Rides evening transportation service at Middlebury College.

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-## Running the Application

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br>
-You will also see any lint errors in the console.

-## Installing Dependencies
+## Demo

-In the project directory, run:

-### `npm install`

-## Deploying to Firebase Hosting

-Follow the instructions in the [Firebase Hosting documentation](https://firebase.google.com/docs/hosting/deploying).
+Since much of the app is inaccessible to those without a middlebury.edu email, I have included video demos of the app in a [GitHub Page](https://woojinrichardson.github.io/middrides/) for the project.